vendu/vaaja/usr/games/mjolnir/doc/ITEMS.md

 |   w    | well		  | 1/8		        | well (water, may be cursed/poisonous)
 |   x    | cross	  | 1/64		| cross; may be Holy Cross
 |   X    | altar	  | 1/32		| altar; sacrifice dead creatures on it

+## Special Objects

+### Q - Crystal ball

+The crystal ball shows things happening right now and/or in the future.

+### | - Rod of Buddha

+The holder of Buddha rod may stop time for a short period to flee from or do preparations for fights.

+### y - demon whip

+The holder of the demon whip may stop time for 5 turns by shouting Topar - it is not allowed to kill or attack anyone during those turns.

+### J - Jatimatic

+Finnish-engineered submachine gun, loaded with 9 mm silver bullets it makes a very nice firearm against vampires and other demons.

+### ( - golden sword
+- the golden sword of the princess of Atlantis, Kara, is a strong weapon against demons and may be used to travel through dimensions

+### ) - boomerang
+- may be special itgem Silver boomerang

+### M - Mjolnir

+The hammer you need to return to Thor after Fenris stole it.

+### G - Gleipnir

+Ribbon that can hold Fenris leashed.

+### S - Stormbringer

+Special sword.

+### E - Excalibur

+Special sword.

+### x - Cross of Light

+Special cross, the player's default white-magic weapon.

+Distinguished from other crosses by having the names of 4 archangels - Michael, Raphael, Gabriel, Uriel - carved on it.
+Very strong white-magic weapon.

 | symbol | special object | probability    | description
 |:-------|:---------------|:---------------|:-----------